syariatifaris/goreportcard/README.md

 ### Standard Installation

+This standard installation will pull the latest version of `github.com/gojp/goreportcard`.
 Assuming you already have a recent version of Go installed, pull down the code with `go get`:

 ```